By Audley South Africa specialist Chris

 Madikwe, the second largest game reserve in South Africa is classified as malaria free and as such particularly appeals to families.
 Located near the border with Botswana you can arrive in around five hours if self-driving, or in just one hour by light aircraft from Johannesburg.

-The 750 square kilometres that make up Madikwe Game Reserve are a beautiful combination of rocky outcrops and open plains.
+The 750 square kilometers that make up Madikwe Game Reserve are a beautiful combination of rocky outcrops and open plains.
 There are very few large trees, thanks in part to the 1,000 or so elephant found here, and also because of the arid climate which is more similar to the Kalahari than the rest of South Africa.

 Madikwe gained a reputation for good populations of wild dog, but unfortunately due to the introduction of rabies by poachers’ their numbers were decimated to only five individuals.
 Recently the population has started to bounce back, however, and on my most recent trip I saw a litter of nine pups.
 I have also heard that, since my return, another pack has also successfully raised a litter.